Skip to main content

 Introduction to Australian Tax Residency

-What follows below is a summary of Australia's current approach to determining an individual's tax residency - but it important to appreciate that the Australian Government indicated in 2021 that it would, "replace the individual tax residency rules with a new, modernised framework".
+Below is a summary of Australia's current approach to determining an individual's tax residency - but it important to appreciate that the Australian Government indicated in 2021 that it would, "replace the individual tax residency rules with a new, modernised framework".

 The intention of the new framework is to include a simple ‘bright line’ test — a person who is physically present in Australia for 183 days or more in any income year will be an Australian tax resident.
 Individuals who do not meet the primary test will be subject to secondary tests that depend on a combination of physical presence and measurable, objective criteria.